Carbide brazing a large insert to a cutting tool

 Magneforce has supplied thousands of induction heating systems since 1990 for brazing, soldering, annealing and many other applications.

-Custom Heating Coil Manufaturing
+Custom Heating Coil Manufacturing

 Proper heating coil design is essential to any induction brazing process.
 Small changes in the coil can make the difference between good and bad braze joints.